RottenDoom/NodeApp/README.md

 - Completed Node sockets now I can connect nodes through bezier curve splines.
 It is kind of buggy due to ImGui though but works fine.
 I now have structure graph and then only node editing remains.
 - Completed the connections through sockets.
 The connections are visible as well as they update in the data map.
 The circular depencies don't exist.
 Just need to implement all this into the graph now.
 - Fixed the graphs.
 Now I can easily make a structure between graphs.
 Next target is to write some nodes and set the flow between them.
 Made some UI changes as well.
+- Added more type of nodes for processing image.
+Need to handle edge cases related to graphs.
+Also error handling is a bit bland so gotta fix these issues.
+The socket structure needs to be restructured and refactored.